Global2BC Roadmap

 Your step-by-step route to becoming a certified teacher in British Columbia.

-This project was created to make the process more transparent, not by simplifying the rules but by making rules/procedures visible.
+Global2BC was created to make this process more transparent — not by simplifying the rules, but by clearly laying them out.

 You’ll find: